jiqin/VehicleSimulator/README.md

 # VehicleSimulator
-Simulate driving a car, make new driver easy to familiar with driving.
+Simulate driving a car, make new driver familiar with driving easily.